 Podcasts

 - Hussein-Wetzel, Deqah and Vanessa Quirk.
-“South Cumminsville: For the Love of the Neighbohood.”
+“South Cumminsville: For the Love of the Neighborhood.”
 Urban Roots: Lost Voices of Cincinnati.
 [Podcast.]
 Urbanist Media, 16 July 2021.

 - Graham, Beckett and Susan Vollenweider.
 “Episode 215: The New England Field Trip Travelogue.”
 The History Chicks, 2 Nov.
 2022.